The Cutting Edge

 Michael Myers | Halloween

-Finally, we come to one of the most iconic slashers: Michael Myers.
+Finally, we land on one of the most iconic slashers of all time: Michael Myers.

 Knife of Choice: Chef’s knife